iasx/theory/Types.md

 ### Stream
-> *channel, observable, subject, source, generator, producer, event emitter, event source*
+> *channel, observable, subject, source, generator, producer, signal, event emitter, event source*
 - Represents continuous process that is able to produce multiple results during its existence (life time).
 - Stream can produce multiple values before it's finished/completed/closed, while Task produces 1 value when it's finished.
 Finishing of stream doesn't return anything.
 - Stream values can be watched/handled/subscribed to/listened to.
 It means a certain set of operations will be performed for every value, produced by stream.